-Fig.1 Changes in the body weight of Jamunapari kids with berberine and selenium yeast supplements every Fortnightly
+Fig.1 Changes in the body weight of Jamunapari kids with berberine and selenium yeast supplements every fortnight

-Fig. 2 Changes in the body weight gain of Jamunapari kids with berberine and selenium yeast supplements every fortnightly
+Fig. 2 Changes in the body weight gain of Jamunapari kids with berberine and selenium yeast supplements every fortnight

-Fig.3Changes in the feed conversion ratio of Jamunapari kids with berberine and selenium yeast supplements every fortnightly
+Fig.3Changes in the feed conversion ratio of Jamunapari kids with berberine and selenium yeast supplements every fortnight

-Fig.4 Changes in the dry matter intake of Jamunapari kids with berberine and selenium yeast supplements every fortnightly
+Fig.4 Changes in the dry matter intake of Jamunapari kids with berberine and selenium yeast supplements every fortnight

-The influence of various dietary treatments on the growth performance of experimental kids is summarized in Tables 2, 3, 4 and 5.
-A progressive increases in body weight was observed in all groups throughout the 120-days feeding trial.
+The influence of various dietary treatments on the growth performance of experimental kids is summarized in Tables 2, 3, 4, and 5.
+A progressive increase in body weight was observed in all groups throughout the 120-day feeding trial.
 However, animals receiving the combined supplementation of Berberine and Selenium Yeast (T3) exhibited significantly greater (P<0.01) mean body weight compared with the control, T1, and T2 groups.
 Body weight gain was recorded in the T3 group, followed by T1 and T2, whereas the control group showed comparatively lower gains.
 Statistical analysis revealed that supplementation significantly improved body gain in treated animals compared to the unsupplemented group (P<0.01).
 Feed conversion ratio (FCR) was significantly influenced by dietary supplementation (P<0.01).
 In comparison to the other treatment groups, the T3 group showed the lowest FCR values, indicating better nutrient utilisation and feed conversion efficiency.
 Dry matter intake was observed in the control group, followed sequentially by T2, T1, and T3 groups.
 Despite consuming relatively lower quantities of feed, animals in the T3 group achieved greater body weight gain and improved feed efficiency.
 Out of all the experimental treatments, the combination of Berberine and Selenium Yeast supplementation showed the best result in terms of growth performance and feed conversion efficiency.

 The current results showed that supplementing kids with Berberine and Selenium Yeast improved their growth performance by increasing body weight and DMI, while lowering feed conversion ratio (FCR).
 The improved performance observed in the combined treatment group suggests enhanced nutrient utilization and better feed efficiency in supplemented animals.
-The results of the present study are in accordance with the conclusion reported by (Jianing Lu et al., 2023) in Ira rabbits supplemented with Berberine showed increment in ADG and ADFI.
+The results of the present study are in accordance with the conclusion reported by (Jianing Lu et al., 2023), in Ira rabbits supplemented with Berberine showed an increment in ADG and ADFI.
 Similar improvements in growth traits were also documented by Zhu et al. (2020) in yellow- feathered broilers receiving Berberine-enriched diets.
-The beneficial effects of Berberine on growth performance may be associated with its positive influence on gut heath and nutrient metabolism.
-Earlier reports by Xu et al. (2020) and Malekinezhad et al. (2021) suggest that Berberine may help reduce the occurrence of diarrhoel disorders and stimulate feed intake, thereby contributing to improved body weight gain.
-Furthermore, Ghavipanje et al. (2021) reported that Berberine supplementation enhanced metabolizable protein intake, dry matter consumption and net energy availability in transition dairy goats, indicating improved nutrient utilization and energy balance.
+The beneficial effects of Berberine on growth performance may be associated with its positive influence on gut health and nutrient metabolism.
+Earlier reports by Xu et al. (2020) and Malekinezhad et al. (2021) suggest that Berberine may help reduce the occurrence of diarrheal disorders and stimulate feed intake, thereby contributing to improved body weight gain.
+Furthermore, Ghavipanje et al. (2021) reported that Berberine supplementation enhanced metabolizable protein intake, dry matter consumption, and net energy availability in transition dairy goats, indicating improved nutrient utilization and energy balance.
 The positive effects of Selenium Yeast observed in the present study are also supported by previous research findings.
 Qin Zhang et al. (2025) reported that dietary Selenium supplementation significantly enhanced growth performance and digestive enzyme activity in juvenile GIFT tilapia.
 Similarly, Upton et al. (2008) also documented improved body weight and FCR in broilers receiving Selenium Yeast supplementation, which corroborates the present observation.

 CONCLUSION

-The present study revealed that supplementation of Berberine and Selenium Yeast improved the growth performance of Jamunapari goat kids by enhancing body weight gain and feed efficiency.
+The supplementation of Berberine and Selenium-yeast improved the growth performance of Jamunapari goat kids by enhancing body weight gain and feed efficiency.
 The combined supplementation showed better results than individual supplementation, indicating a synergistic effect.
 Improved growth performance despite lower dry matter intake suggests better nutrient utilization and metabolic efficiency in the supplemented animals.